NeilYXIN/WeRead_Desktop/README.md

  Built on top of the [Electron Quick Start](https://www.electronjs.org/docs/latest/tutorial/quick-start) guide, with minimum modifications, which means it's essentially just a web browser that opens the WeRead website.

 ## Features:
-- Based on Electron 28.2.0 and Chromium 120.
+- Based on Electron 33.3.0 and Chromium 130.
 - Supports macOS, Windows (≥10), Linux.
 - High-resolution icon that matches the latest design after macOS Big Sur.

 ## What's new:
+- v1.0.4 Fixed the issue of unable to open grouped books in shelf.
+Updated electron and electron-build version.

 - v1.0.3 Updated electron and electron-build version.

 - v1.0.2 Organized directory, change build tools as electron-builder, add support for Apple Silicon, Windows, and Linux.